gustavoadono/c_language_exercises/README.md

-# c_language_exercises
+# C Language Exercises

-In this repository you can find a few exercises to practice the c language.
+The purpose of this repository it's to help people who want to practice the, C Language.